crisalexITA/mc_server_app/README.md

 Technical Notes
 -----
-sviluppato su piattaforma windows con Erlang/OTP 24 e rebar3 in modalità 'application'
+developed on windows platform with Erlang/OTP 24 and rebar3 in 'application' mode